lumagateinc/MovoSuite/docs/README.md

 #### E-mail Templates <!-- omit in toc -->

-There are six email addresses for backend administrative items.
-You may use an email-enabled group address for any of these notifications.
 Configuring your email templates is a simple 2-step process:

 **STEP 1: Select the Action**: Select the action for which you wish to configure the e-mail template, shown in Figure X and described in the list below.